bbartling/OptimalStartStopHvac/AhuNightHeatCyclingInFullRecircMode/README.md

 ### Notes

 This algorithm is ideal for ensuring energy-efficient operation of AHUs during unoccupied hours, aligning with best practices for reducing HVAC runtime.
 Future enhancements could include incorporating zone temperature monitoring for further optimization.
+Quite often in BAS, unoccupied zone temperature setpoints are not reset adequately.
+Energy code requirements, such as ASHRAE 90.1, specify that zone temperature setpoints for unoccupied buildings should be set to 55°F for heating and 90°F for cooling if the building is operating in compliance with energy codes.